top of page

 Kidseum is a high-tech and interactive children's museum with a focus on its mission, "Igniting imagination through exploration," stressing the excitement of art, archaeology, and world cultures.

 Check out the "Glow Cave" with its fun art-making activities, ride the magical Wells Fargo stagecoach through time in the "Green Screen Time Machine," and explore archaeology like never before in the Archaeology Lab.
-New smart tables, smart boards, and computers offer visual stimulation and engagement.
+New smart tables, smartboards, and computers provide visual stimulation and engagement.

-Admission to Kidseum is free for children under 12.
+Admission to Kidseum is free for children under 12 years old.

-The Huntington consists of a Library, Art Museum, and Botanical Gardens.
-Encompassing about 120 acres, the botanical gardens feature 16 stunning themed gardens.
+The Huntington consists of a Library, an Art Museum, and Botanical Gardens.
+Spanning approximately 120 acres, the botanical gardens comprise 16 stunning themed gardens.
 Featuring several innovative interactive exhibits, the Garden provides "hands-on" experiences primarily for young children ages 2-8.
-In four separately themed areas exploring primary natural elements-air, water, earth, and fire, whimsical displays and playful interactives invite and engage children to better understand scientific principles related to their natural world.
+In four separately themed areas, exploring primary natural elements —air, water, earth, and fire —whimsical displays and playful interactives invite and engage children to better understand scientific principles related to their natural world.

-The Children's Museum at La Habra features 7 dozen of hands-on exhibits, many of which remain unique to the field today.
-In addition to these exhibits, an outdoor dinosaur garden, and a historic 1942 caboose, the Museum features an exhibit that changes two times a year.
+The Children's Museum at La Habra features 7 dozen hands-on exhibits, many of which remain unique to the field today.
+In addition to these exhibits, the Museum features an outdoor dinosaur garden and a historic 1942 caboose, as well as an exhibit that changes twice a year.

-Visit with "real" wild animals as children are able to explore through their senses as they see, touch, and hear taxidermy mounts from Africa, the Pacific Northwest, and our own Southern California wildlife zones.
+Visit with "real" wild animals, as children can explore through their senses by seeing, touching, and hearing taxidermy mounts from Africa, the Pacific Northwest, and our own Southern California wildlife zones.

 22550 Van Buren Blvd.